 You also have to think about the tones you intend to use.
 Consider the weight of the fabric and how much you plan to print.
 Also, take the colour-fastness and durability of the print into account.

-Here’s an in-depth look at how to choose the right material for your product, which method to use as well as maake’s fabulous selection of 13,000+ designs to print.
+Here’s an in-depth look at how to choose the right material for your product, which method to use as well as maake’s fabulous selection of designs to print.
 If you like, you can also upload your own designs.

-How to print on fabric: Methods
+How to Print on Fabric: Methods

 Popular techniques used for reproducing designs on textiles include virtual, lino, rotary, foil and screens fabric print methods.
 Here’s an in-depth look at each of these techniques and the results you can expect…